-Just two years out of the gate and The Adarna are averaging 80-120 shows per year and laying down plans for National College Campus Tour set for Spring 2014.
-The band has been featured on MTV, Myx TV, M&L TV and about 150+ media outlets/radio worldwide including Fox stations, Sirius XM, Armed Forces Radio, and Harley-Davidson retail.
-The Adarna’s music videos are being aired in 78 countries.
+The Seattle Weekly suggests that The Adarna are “melodic, polished, and destined for rock radio.”
+The band has been featured on MTV, Myx TV, M&L TV and about 230+ media outlets/radio worldwide including Fox stations, Sirius XM, Armed Forces Radio, and Harley-Davidson retail with music videos aired in 78 countries.